 Whether you’re an individual or a business, it’s critical to answer the simple question: are virtual mailboxes safe?
 The truth is that not all of these online mailboxes are created equal, and the more you understand how a virtual address works, the easier it is to make a good decision on which to use.

-I’ve used a virtual address for my business (and personally) for over 5 years now, and I spent a lot of time researching the best services available.
-But in order to really answer these questions, I decided to find things out for myself.
+I’ve used a virtual mailing address for my business (and personally) for over 5 years now, and I spent a lot of time researching the best services available.
+But to really answer these questions, I decided to find things out for myself.
 So…

-- I sent three packages to three different virtual mailbox addresses, tracking them with an Apple AirTag device so I would know where they are and when they would arrive.
+- I sent three packages to three different virtual mailbox addresses, tracking them with an Apple AirTag device so I would know where they were and when they would arrive.

 - I visited each of these addresses to see exactly what happens when mail arrives.
 How does it get sorted?
 Stored?
 Secured?